sebfisch/java-concurrency/content/docs/using/work_stealing.md

-schedules the first using the `fork` method, executes the second directly, and then combines the results, possibly waiting for the result of the first tasks using the `join` method.
+schedules the first using the `fork` method, executes the second directly, and then combines the results, possibly waiting for the result of the first task using the `join` method.
 The `join` method is like `get`
 (`ForkJoinTasks` are actually futures)